 Sciatica can involve a wide range of different symptoms, including tingling, numbness or weakness in one or both legs.
 Sciatica can come and go; irritate but not incapacitate, or it may cause severe symptoms and remain the same over a long period of time.

 How can I treat sciatica and lower back pain?

 Before treating sciatica and lower back pain, it’s very useful to know what the underlying cause is.
-If you have slipped a disc or have been diagnosed with a condition like degenerative disc disease, you should consult your health professional before starting any
+If you have slipped a disc or have been diagnosed with a condition like degenerative disc disease, you should consult your health professional before starting any natural or other treatment.

 Strengthening exercises and low impact aerobic exercises are also recommended for people with back problems, but the key is to stay active.
 Bed rest was recommended for years, but long-term bed rest won’t help you keep all the necessary structures strong enough to keep back issues at bay.